 Comments from UK (25 June, 2012): Insert new e)

-e)
+e) The Internet is successful because it is managed using a multi-stakeholder model in which a number of non-governmental institutions oversee critical parts of its architecture with input from private and public sector participants.
+This bottom-up decentralized structure mirrors the decentralized nature of the networks that make up the Internet itself.
+It maximizes flexibility and innovation, helping to prevent any one governmental or non-governmental actor from exerting control over either the design of the Internet or the content it carries, That is why the Internet has been able to evolve and grow so quickly, both as a technological platform and as a means of expanding the free flow of commerce and ideas.
+Deviation from the multi-stakeholder model weakens the Internet, placing under threat the existing benefits enjoyed by end users.

 As stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development.
-The need for development of public policy by governments in consultation with all stakeholders is also recognized
+The need for development of public policy by governments in consultation with all stakeholders is also recognized.